FRANCE - BASQUE COUNTRY - BIARRITZ - CASA JUAN PEDRO

 CASA JUAN PEDRO

-Before our summer trip to San Sebastián, we ventured over the border into France, although still in the Basque Country, to the stunning seaside resort of Biarritz.
-This was very popular with high-flying Edwardians at the turn of the 1900s
+Before our summer trip to San Sebastián, we ventured over the border into southwestern France, although still in the Basque Country, to the elegant and stunning seaside resort of Biarritz.
+The town has been a popular resort since European royalty began visiting in the 1800s.
+It’s also a major surfing destination, with long sandy beaches.

 On leaving our hotel, we had a short coastal stroll to the Le Port des Pêcheurs (Arrantzaleen Portua in the local Basque language).